 I am a graduate of Divine Mercy University, certified life coach, freelance writer, housewife and mother of four children.
-My weekly newspaper column “Here’s to the Good Life!”; 209 Magazine; online publications at Mind&Spirit, Parent.co, and Verily Mag; and blog focus, and blog focus on art, psychology, consumerism and the importance of local community.
+My weekly newspaper column “Here’s to the Good Life!”; 209 Magazine; online publications at Mind&Spirit, Parent.co, and Verily Mag; and blog focus on art, psychology, consumerism and the importance of local community.

 This artistic endeavor is my effort to put into words the little moments of each day that strike me in their beauty, complexity, and love.
 I consider myself a feminist, an academic and an artist, all in different degrees.

 In the first stage of my life, living in small town Hughson, California, I fell in love with the Lord and devoted myself to learning the Catholic faith in which I was raise.
 I developed a romantic spirituality, inspired by those Carmelite Doctors of the Church: St. Therese of Lisieux, St. John of the Cross, St. Teresa of Avila, along with St. Francis de Sales and St. John Paul II.

 In the second stage of my life (living in St. Paul, Minnesota and Alexandria, Virginia) my academic pursuits filled me with delight.
 My feminist philosophy came from the John Paul II-new feminism.
 Women need to be recognized in society for who they are.
 They are often abused, ignored or dismissed.
 How a woman makes her place in society is a complex question.
 In my study of clinical psychology, it became ever more apparent to me, that the human person is dynamic, shaped in ever changing ways.
 Searching for answers to the complex question of what makes us who we are and what motivates us to act is a fascinating adventure.